 A great sales rep I know is always charged up.
-When we meet, he is invariably energetic and enthusiastic, grinning from ear to ear.
-He greets you with a cheerful demeanour and a warm handshake and when you ask how he’s doing, invariably he responds, “Fantastic!”
-You can tell it’s a genuine reflection of how he really feels and he takes time to recharge to sell effectively.
+He is invariably energetic and enthusiastic when we meet, grinning from ear to ear.
+He greets you with a cheerful demeanour and a warm handshake, and when you ask how he’s doing, invariably he responds, “Fantastic!”
+You can tell it’s a genuine reflection of how he feels, and he takes time to recharge to sell effectively.
 He’s confident and yet his “fantastic” response gives a tiny sense that he’s always pleasantly surprised by how well his life is going.

 When We Don’t Recharge to Sell Effectively

 I recently met another salesman, who when asked the same question, sounded defeated, frustrated and discouraged.
 You get a sense that he is unpleasantly surprised by how poorly his life is going.

 I know which one I would rather do business with.
 Like a moth to light, we are attracted to the energy displayed by some people, and we prefer to run from people who tend to suck the energy out of those around them.

 I know both these people well, so I’m confident that each response is an accurate reflection of who they are.
 It’s not a fleeting thing.
 One seems constantly recharged and energized and the other seems drained.